Freetz/freetz/make/README.md

      - [Benutzung](../docs/make/nano-shell.md#benutzung)

   * **[pciutils 3.1.7 (binary only)](../docs/make/pciutils.md)<a id='pciutils'></a>**<br>
-    The PCI Utilities are a collection of programs for inspecting and manipulating configuration of PCI devices, all based on a common portable library libpci which offers access to the PCI
+    The PCI Utilities are a collection of programs for inspecting and manipulating configuration of PCI devices, all based on a common portable library libpci which offers access to the PCI configuration space on a variety of operating systems. lspci displays detailed information about all PCI buses and devices in the system. setpci allows reading from and writing to PCI device configuration registers.
+For example, you can adjust the latency timers with it.

   * **[strace 4.9/5.0 (binary only)](../docs/make/strace.md)<a id='strace'></a>**<br>
     strace - trace system calls and signals strace is a system call tracer, i.e. a debugging tool which prints out a trace of all the system calls made by a another process/program.